GregKaighin/bedfordshire-bicycle-club/README.md

   #### Returning Visitor Goals

 * As a Returning Visitor, I would like to see some of the routes the club uses for their bike rides.
     1. On the **Routes page**, accessible via the Navbar, buttons to display club routes are shown above the map, allowing the user to examine these routes easily.

 * As a Returning Visitor, I want to contact the administrators with any general queries or questions about Bedfordshire Bicycle Club.
     1. Users can access the **Contact page** via the Navbar, or use the Whatsapp link displayed on the **Home page** and in Social Links in the footer on each page.

 * As a Returning Visitor, I would like to use the bike store locator to find out about bike shops in Bedfordshire.
     1. The **Shops page** is accessible through the Navbar or 'About-us' section.
 Upon loading the page, the Map shows markers at locations of bike shops.
 Clicking on these markers brings up details about each shop.

   #### Frequent User Goals

 * As a Frequent User, I would like to use the Route Planner to create routes for the club bike rides and for myself.

-    1. The user can return to the **Routes page** via the Navbar to access the Route Planner to create their own routes.
+    1. The user can access to the **Routes page** via the Navbar to access the Route Planner to create their own routes.
+    1. The user can easily create routes using the 'Start' and 'End' input fields, and add waypoints to create more detailed routes, such as cycling loops.
+    1. Routes and input fields can be cleared by pressing the 'Clear route button', allowing a new route to be created.
 * As a Frequent User, I would like to view the different social media accounts to view, check updates or interact with other people involved with the club.
     1. The user can access social media accounts via links displayed in the footer.
 Links take the user to a new page to view the social media accounts whilst retaining this website on the previous tab.

 ### Further Testing